-The ANC results are divided into risk categories as follows:
+The ANC results are divided into the following risk categories:

-You should always remember that the value of ANC changes dynamically and reflects the patient's response to chemotherapy treatment or marrow transfer.
+You should never forget that the value of ANC changes dynamically and reflects the patient's response to chemotherapy treatment or marrow transfer.
 It is often measured daily to assess whether the patient should receive additional antibiotics or bacteria cultures.

 How to treat neutropenia?

-Neutropenia management depends on its severity and the primary cause.
-Treatment is usually mandatory in cases of severe neutropenia.
-The management of choice in drug-induced neutropenia is discontinuation of the drug admission or, in cases of chemotherapy-induced neutropenia, lowering the dose of the drugs.
-In other cases, treatment called granulocyte colony-stimulating factor (G-CSF) is used.
-This is the agent stimulating the production of all kind of white blood cells, including neutrophils, in a bone marrow.
-This method is used in many different kinds of neutropenia, including neutropenia after chemotherapy and radiation therapy.
-In some cases of severe neutropenia caused by bone marrow aplasia, stem cells transplantation is used.
+In other cases, a treatment called granulocyte colony-stimulating factor (G-CSF) is used.
+This agent stimulates the production of every kind of white blood cell, including neutrophils, in bone marrow.
+This method treats many different types of neutropenia, including neutropenia induced by chemotherapy and radiation therapy.
+In some cases of severe bone marrow aplasia-induced neutropenia, stem cell transplantation is required.

-Equally significant as the use of drugs are measures aimed at the prevention of infections.
+Equally important as the usage of drugs are specific measures aimed at preventing infections.
 These include:

-- avoiding animal waste and not changing infants' diapers,
+- Avoiding animal waste and not changing babies' diapers; and

-You should always remember that the primary objective in the management of patients with neutropenia should be to prevent possibly life-threatening complications.
+You should always remember that the primary objective in managing patients with neutropenia should be to prevent possibly life-threatening complications.

-The common consequences of neutropenia are infections, including severe infections of the central nervous system, sepsis and recurrent skin infections.
-70% of untreated patients with severe neutropenia die during first 24-hours!
-This is mainly caused by two most important neutropenic complications: febrile neutropenia and neutropenic enterocolitis.
+Neutropenia can cause many types of infection, including severe central nervous system infections, sepsis, and recurrent skin infections.
+70% of untreated patients with severe neutropenia die within the first 24-hours!
+This outcome is mainly caused by the two most important neutropenic complications: febrile neutropenia and neutropenic enterocolitis:

-It is one of the most common life-threatening oncological emergency, as it usually appears during chemotherapy.
+It is one of the most common life-threatening oncological emergencies, as it usually appears during chemotherapy.

-Since the early eighties of the previous century it was recognized that, among other explanations, early treatment with broad spectrum antibiotics of neutropenic fever patients greatly reduced the mortality rate.
-Nowadays, to the treatment of febrile neutropenia antifungal agents are often added.
+In the early 1980s, it was recognized that, among other treatments, the early administration of broad-spectrum antibiotics would significantly reduce the mortality rate of patients with neutropenic fever.
+Nowadays, antifungal agents are often added to the treatment of febrile neutropenia.
 Administration of these drugs is usually discontinued when ANC > 500 cells/μL and fever abates.

 Neutropenic enterocolitis / typhlitis

-Neutropenic enterocolitis (also called typhlitis or cecitisis) is an inflammation of cecum (a part of large intestine) associated with infection in a patient with low absolute neutrophils.
-Typhlitis should be suspected in a patient with neutropenia who reports diarrhea, bloating, abdominal tenderness, nausea or vomiting.
+Neutropenic enterocolitis (also called typhlitis or caecitis) is an inflammation of the cecum (a part of the large intestine) associated with infection in a patient with low absolute neutrophils.
+Typhlitis should be suspected in a patient with neutropenia who reports diarrhea, bloating, abdominal tenderness, nausea, or vomiting.
 It is usually diagnosed with computed tomography.
 The treatment is based on antibacterial treatment and surgical treatment in cases of intestinal perforation.

 ANC as a biomarker

-Recently, there have been published in the medical journals results of many studies suggesting that ANC may be an independent prognostic factor for the success or failure of the therapy of different diseases.
+Recently, many articles published in medical journals have reported results suggesting that ANC may be an independent prognostic factor for the success or failure of the therapy of different diseases.
 It has been proved, for example, in patients with: